Residents of Institutions for NA

 Bureau of Indian Affairs (BIA), when on federal land

-Certified by the Food and Nutrition Service(g) as a retailer that provides residential treatment for drug and alcohol abuse and redeems its NA benefits through a wholesale vendor
+Food and Nutrition Service(g) as a retailer that provides residential treatment for drug and alcohol abuse and redeems its NA benefits through a wholesale vendor

 NA eligibility, for budgetary units living in an authorized DAATC, is the same criteria as other NA budgetary units, except for all of the following:

-The treatment center resident NA budgetary unit is limited to one person unless the participant’s children live in the treatment center.
+●The treatment center resident NA budgetary unit is limited to one person unless the participant’s children live in the treatment center.
 Any other mandatory NA budgetary unit members are not included.
-See Determining Budgetary Units for a complete list of mandatory participants.
+See

-The center receives and spends the benefits for food prepared by, or served to, the NA participants.
+●The center receives and spends the benefits for food prepared by, or served to, the NA participants.
 A signed Designation of EBT Alternate Cardholder (FAA-1004A) form needs to be completed for the DAATC NA authorized representative.

-The NA authorized representative for the treatment center is required to meet all of the following requirements:
+●The NA authorized representative for the treatment center is required to meet all of the following requirements:

 Is an employee of the center that administers the treatment program.